 Other merchants, from Walmart to Macy’s, also have been rolling out digital alternatives in their quest to bring all things, big and small, to the shopper without sacrificing choice or balance.

 Others Are Matching the Promise of Niche Brands with Lower-Cost Alternatives

 Kroger, for example, launched its own Low Cow Lite Ice Cream and sells it alongside Halo Top, presenting shoppers with two choices, and increasing its chance of a sale.

 The look, promise, and mission of these brands, regardless of size, will be tested as they all compete in the aisle on a screen.
 We will keep the pulse of shopper sentiment toward these brands.
 In the meantime, brands should ask: Why do they trust us?
 Why are we interesting?
 And, importantly: Where’s the adventure?

-Someone with a couple pints of Halo Top or alternative in their cart will gladly tell you.
+Someone with a couple of pints of Halo Top or an alternative in their cart will gladly tell you.